-Our credit union team has experience working with over 100 credit unions, ranging in size from $1 million in assets to $400 million.
+Our credit union team has experience working with over 100 credit unions, ranging in size from $1 Million in assets to $1 Billion.
 Based on this experience, our audit programs have been customized to focus on key areas of financial risk.
 These programs provide us with substantial time efficiencies in the audit planning and audit scope development process.

 Our initial audit step will be to discuss with management our audit plans and strategies and tentative scheduling.
 As part of our risk assessment and planning processes, we will discuss with management and the Supervisory Committee their specific areas of concern along with their expectations from the audit.